 - Ghana: Together with the Ministry of Employment, PAGE has been working on a strategy for green jobs to be developed in line with Ghana’s NDCs.
 In 2019, a national study on skills for green jobs was conducted to identify needs and recommendations to meet the human capacity demands of a green economy.
 The study is an input to the development of a National Strategy on Green Jobs.
 Currently being drafted, this Strategy is expected to provide a framework to operationalise Ghana’s National Employment Policy.

 - Burkina Faso: PAGE conducted a training course on green entrepreneurship for trainers from the Maison de l’Entreprise, a non-profit association supporting private companies.
 Five trainers have trained 20 coaches working with small- and medium-sized enterprises.
 The coaches integrated IGE into the support the Maison de l’Entreprise offers to entrepreneurs at different stages of their project cycles.
-To further support green entrepreneurship and green jobs, the Government and ILO signed an agreement in May 2019 to coach ten pilot enterprises.
+To further support green entrepreneurship and green jobs, in July 2020, PAGE facilitated a green entrepreneurship training for nine female business owners.
+In line with this, a ‘Manual for Green Jobs Creation’ was finalized in November 2020.

 - Jiangsu Province, China: Led by ILO, PAGE promotes Green Jobs through Social Dialogue by engaging policymakers and industrial park stakeholders in Social Dialogue Round Tables and exploring strategies to promote green jobs alongside green industrial development.
 The first roundtable in April 2019 shared good practices focused on green employment policies and established a roadmap for supporting green jobs, leading to the formation of a working group with local government experts.
 The second roundtable in December 2019 focused on green jobs, Just Transition and the promotion of gender equality.

 - Guyana: PAGE has begun a Green Jobs Assessment Model to provide an economy-wide analysis that uncovers the sectors and gaps with greatest potential for employment and fair work, while protecting the environment.
-The Guyanese government has fully embraced the importance of understanding the intersecting priorities of labour and the environment, concluding that the future Green Jobs Assessment Model would become an integral part of the implementation of the Green State Development Strategy: Vision 2040.
+The model will capture the effects on growth and income distribution at the sectoral level and evaluate green and conventional industries, household groups and job characteristics in Guyana’s economy.

 - Kyrgyz Republic: A Skills for Green Jobs Assessment was finalised in 2018 outlining challenges and opportunities relating to capacity development in priority sectors to meet future skills needs.
-PAGE is also supporting the development of the Green Jobs Assessment Model prototype to inform the impact of green policies on the labour market and household income distribution.
+PAGE is also supporting the development of the Green Jobs Assessment Model prototype to inform the impact of green policies on the labour market and household income distribution, with capacity-building training taking place in 2020.

 - PAGE Global Work: PAGE has produced a Green Jobs Training Guidebook, focusing on how to measure and model social and employment outcomes of climate and sustainable development policies.
 PAGE has also held high-profile global events, including official side events at COP 25 in Madrid on SDG: 8 Decent Work and Economic Growth.